QW1CKS/betanet-linter/README.md

 # Betanet Compliance Linter

-> **Status: Strict Normative Full Betanet 1.1 Compliance**
+> **Status: Strict Normative Full Betanet 1.1 Compliance + Sandbox Hardening**
-> All 13 §11 normative specification items plus auxiliary security / anti‑evasion requirements are enforced by a consolidated **39‑check registry (IDs 1–39)** spanning heuristic, static‑structural, dynamic‑protocol, and artifact evidence.
+> All 13 §11 normative specification items plus auxiliary security / anti‑evasion and sandbox hardening requirements are enforced by a consolidated **43‑check registry (IDs 1–43)** spanning heuristic, static‑structural, dynamic‑protocol, artifact, and sandbox risk evidence.
 Each failure code has ≥1 negative test; coverage thresholds are enforced in CI; authenticity (detached signature or multi‑signer bundle) is validated in strict‑auth mode.
-This document and the roadmap have been updated to remove transitional/pending qualifiers.
+Task 29 added a dedicated Security & Sandbox Hardening check (ID 43) surfacing controlled resource usage and deny‑policy violations.
 Historical sections are retained for provenance only.

 > **Quickstart (from source):**